Skip to main content

 Ohio Outstanding Civil Engineering Achievement Award

 The award is given annually to a Civil Engineering project, not an individual or firm, to recognize the contribution of the many engineers who have worked on the project.
-The award is part of the ASCE National OCEA Program.

 Selection is based on how the project demonstrates the application of civil engineering skills and its contribution to civil engineering progress and mankind.
-Judges will consider the following criteria:
+Judges will consider the following criteria: (1) contribution to the well-being of people and communities, (2) resourcefulness in planning and in the solution of design problems, (3) pioneering use of materials and methods, (4) innovations in construction, and (5) impact on the physical environment, unusual aspects, and esthetic values.

-Eligibility
+Guidelines for Eligibility

-Projects meeting the following requirements in the calendar year of the award are eligible:
+Only civil engineering projects meeting the following requirements in the calendar year of the award are eligible:

 1. Bridges, tunnels, waterway structures, roads (other than toll roads) are eligible only when carrying traffic.
 The time of dedication or final completion is not important.

-2. Toll or similar regional roads may be entered for the year's award when it is 75 percent com-plete.
+2. Toll or similar regional roads may be entered for the year's award when it is 75 percent complete.
 Any portion in use may be eligible on its own merit.

 3. Water supply, flood control, and power dams are eligible when ready to take the full design head of water.
 For power dams, it is not important when power goes on line.